almirbanjanovic/cloud-playground-infra/environments/kaito-on-aks/README.md

 KAITO includes built-in support for popular open-source models that can be deployed with minimal configuration.
 Instead of defining a custom inference template, you simply specify the preset name in your workspace manifest.

 **Note:** Preset models require GPU-enabled node pools.
+The current minimum requirement is `Standard_NC24ads_A100_v4`.
 Ensure your Azure subscription has sufficient GPU quota.
+This POC uses a custom model on CPU instead, as GPU quota was not available.

 | Model Family | Examples |
 |--------------|----------|